 - Tunnel-Private-Group-Id = "149" # <=== add your vlan id for each user.

 At the time of writing, one known limitation with RADIUS controlled VLANs is that a VLAN ID can't be shared between RADIUS users and a static VLAN assignment on another SSID on that access point.
 So, if SSID1 has a static VLAN assignment of 10, and SSID2 is configured for RADIUS controlled VLANs, the users on SSID2 cannot use the VLAN ID of 10, but they can use any other VLAN ID.
 If there were a 3rd SSID that also used RADIUS controlled VLANs, the same VLAN IDs could be used as those used for the users on SSID 2 (except for 10).
 This applies on a per-UAP basis.
-Disabling the wireless network on the controller is sufficient to avoid the static VLAN overlap while transitioning to dynamic VLAN.
+Disabling the wireless network on the application is sufficient to avoid the static VLAN overlap while transitioning to dynamic VLAN.